Myself and I.

 My dissertation was titled 'Is Advertising Bad For You?'
 I concluded that yes, it is.
 I also won a YCN Award this year for Heinz Salad Cream.

-I was headhunted by Livity and began presenting an online weekly series known as 'The 4:01 Show'.
-It had over 21,000 subscribers.
+I began presenting an online weekly series known as 'The 4:01 Show'.
+It had over 21,000 subscribers, which at the time was huge (and still is, to be fair).
 I interviewed many people.
-I signed to Insanity Talent.
+I signed to Insanity Talent Group.
 I did some voice overs, I presented some more things.
 I worked for some great brands.
 This was probably the most exciting year of my life.
-I got a lot of free stuff, for not doing much.
-It's quite an uncomfortable feeling.
-Suddenly everyone wants to know you.
+I got a lot of free stuff, for not doing much at all.
+It's quite an uncomfortable feeling; suddenly everyone wants to know you and half of them are simply pretending to care.

 This is the year I decided fame wasn't for me.
+Nope, no thank you very much.
 I worked in retail, walked some dogs and went back to university to study Psychotherapy.
 This is the year it became apparent that

 I didn't know what I was doing with my life.

-I began working for a business where I was appointed as Head of Advertising.
+I began working for a startup in their creative department.
 This same year I presented and produced a YouTube series of interviews called The Ones.
 I'm very proud of it.
 You can watch the episodes here.

 This will always be known as 'The Year I appeared on BBC Newsnight'.
 I wrote an article called 'Instagram is Ruining Our Brains'.